flair-bio2/flair-bio2.github.io/_posts/2025-08-01-visualization.md

 Histograms are excellent for visualizing the distribution of continuous data.
 They show the frequency of data points within specific intervals (or "bins").
 In this example, we'll overlay two distributions to compare them directly.

-Now we create the histogram plot from the `df_results` DataFrame.

 ```python
 import numpy as np
 import pandas as pd